 - Jeep Wrangler Manual Crawl Ratio Range: 48-84

 I’ve said this many times before as an auto journalist, experienced off-roader, and person deeply embedded in the Jeep off-road community: The most important attribute of any off-road vehicle is geometry.
-Locking diffs, fancy traction control systems, nice tires, skid plates, disconnecting sway bars—all of that is unimportant if the vehicle’s basic geometry prohibits it to traverse uneven terrain without damaging bumpers or rocker panels.
+Locking diffs, fancy traction control systems, nice tires, skid plates, disconnecting sway bars—all of that is unimportant if the vehicle’s basic geometry prohibits it from traversing uneven terrain without damaging bumpers or rocker panels.

 With the Sasquatch package and its 35-inch tires, the Bronco four-door has a 43.2-degree approach angle, 37-degree departure angle, and 26.3-degree breakover angle.
 Those are about the same figures as those of the Wrangler four-door, though the Ford’s breakover angle is significantly better, plus it has seven-tenths of an inch more ground clearance than the Jeep.